Read time: 12 minutes | Key insight: Their ghosting says everything about them and nothing about you

 Your intensity comes from caring deeply.

-True strength?
-Feeling pain without controlling the situation.
+• True strength is feeling pain without controlling the situation

 More on Type 8s